-A medical withdrawal is a withdrawal that may be granted based on a substantiated medical concern for a registered student or their family member.
-Herkimer College makes every effort to accommodate requests for a medical withdrawal, however, submission of medical documentation does not guarantee approval.
+A medical withdrawal is a withdrawal that may be granted retroactively due to a substantiated medical issue for an individual registered student or family member.
+Students have up to one year from the end of the term to request a medical withdrawal.

-If you are seeking a medical withdrawal for either a medical or psychological concern, you must provide written medical documentation from the treating licensed healthcare professional as soon as the concern is identified.
+Students seeking a medical withdrawal for either a medical or psychological concern must provide written medical documentation from the treating licensed healthcare professional along with the Herkimer College Medical Withdrawal Form.

 Documentation should be submitted to the Registrar, must be legible, on original letterhead, and must include:

-- Medical/psychological diagnosis - Date(s) of treatment including onset - Treatment plan (current and ongoing) including medication, referrals, etc. - Opinion as to the student's ability to successfully return to college-related activities: academic work, residential life (if applicable), etc. - Date and signature of the licensed healthcare professional will be provided to the Registrar and student.
-All medical documentation is confidential and will only be shared with your written permission.
-The medical documentation will be retained in the Dean of Students' office.
+- · Medical/psychological diagnosis - Date(s) of treatment including onset - Treatment plan (current and ongoing) including medication, referrals, etc. - Opinion as to the student's ability to successfully return to college-related activities: academic work, residential life (if applicable), etc. - Date and signature of the licensed healthcare professional

-The medical documentation will be reviewed and a decision to either support or deny the medical withdrawal
+The medical documentation will be reviewed and a recommendation to either support or deny the medical withdrawal will be provided to the Registrar and student.